 $1,904,640

-The film premiered at several prestigious festivals, including the Toronto International Film Festival, Sitges Film Festival, South by Southwest, and London FrightFest.
-While it received mixed reviews at the box office, it was nonetheless praised by some critics for its distinctive "grindhouse" style and atmosphere.
+"All the Boys Love Mandy Lane" premiered at major festivals, including Toronto International Film Festival, Sitges, South by Southwest, and London FrightFest.
+While its box office performance was mixed, critics praised its stylish "grindhouse" vibe and atmospheric tension.

 ActionAdventureFantasy